-In natural atoms, since the inversion symmetry of the potential energy is given by the nature and cannot be changed artificially.
-Thus each eigenstate has well-defined parity and the electric-dipole transitions can only link two eigenstates which have different parities.
+In natural atoms, the inversion symmetry of the potential energy is given by the nature and cannot be changed artificially.
+Thus each eigenstate has well-defined parity, and the electric-dipole transitions induced by the electric field can only link two eigenstates which have different parities.
 However, the inversion symmetry of the potential energy for the SFQ circuits can be controlled by the external magnetic flux.
-When the inversion symmetry is adjusted to be broken, there is no well-defined parity for each eigenstate of the multi-level SFQ circuits, and the microwave induced transitions between any two energy levels are possible, thus the multi-photon and single-photon processes can coexist for such multi-level systems.
+When the inversion symmetry is adjusted to be broken, there is no well-defined parity for each eigenstate of the multi-level SFQ circuits, and the microwave-induced transitions between any two energy levels are possible, thus the multi-photon and single-photon processes can coexist for such multi-level systems.
 This coexistence of the multi-photon processes can be easily understood by virtue of an example using three-level SFQ circuits.
-That is, the transition between the ground state and the second excited state can be realized via two different pathes: (i) from the ground to the second excited states via a single-photon process; or (ii) from the ground state to the first excited state via a single-photon, and then from the first excited state to the second excited state via another single-photon process~\cite{liu2005}.
-This means that the single- and two-photon processes can realize the same goal: the transition from the ground to the second excited states, and thus single- and two-photon processes can coexist in such system.
+That is, the transition between the ground state and the second excited state can be realized via two different pathes: (i) from the ground to the second excited state via a single-photon process; or (ii) from the ground state to the first excited state via a single-photon, and then from the first excited state to the second excited state via another single-photon process~\cite{liu2005}.
+This means that the single- and two-photon processes can realize the same goal: the transition from the ground to the second excited state.